AntonioTorres23/OpenGL_Notes/SSAO.md

 **Sample Buffers**

 SSAO requires geometrical info as we need some way to determine the occlusion factor of a fragment.
-For each fragment,
+For each fragment, we're going to need the following data.

+- A per-fragment **position** vector.
+- A per-fragment **normal** vector.
+- A per-fragment **albedo** color.
+- A **sample kernel**.
+- A per-fragment **random rotation** vector used to rotate the sample kernel.

+Using a per-fragment view-space position we can orient a sample hemisphere kernel around the fragment's view-space surface normal and use this kernel to sample the position buffer texture at varying offsets.